minimal3dp/minimal3dp.github.io/content/en/klipper-calibration/_index.md

 ---

 {{% pageinfo %}}
-Minimal 3DP Klipper Calibration Website - A Work in Progress
+Minimal 3DP Klipper Calibration and Optimization Website - A Work in Progress
 {{% /pageinfo %}}

+Launched - 2024-04-12

 This section is my attempt to to create a Klipper Calibration website.
 It is based on my [Klipper Calibration Spreadsheet](https://docs.google.com/spreadsheets/d/1LlSHsa86RuT_btswmDsmQp0LrTJ9U0HJcRhorsqz1ug/edit?usp=sharing)